bbauska/UofM-Intro-HTML5/README.md

 The second thing you need to understand is that sometimes your tags just don&apos;t work.
 Now, there are two reasons that your tags may or may not work.
 The first one might just be that you have a syntax error.
-So, make sure you run your code through a validator, and that will help you find places where you haven&apos;t closed tags.
+Make sure you run your code through a validator, and that will help you find places where you haven&apos;t closed tags.
 This is especially important if you nest tags, meaning you put one inside the other.